Persecution of Dalits: Nepal

 Dalits in Nepal continue to face prejudice when entering sacred places, gathering water, social gatherings and are barred from marrying higher castes.
 Dalit activists say they were promised better rights during the Nepalese Civil War, but these promises are yet to be fulfilled.

 Pakistan

-A Dawn's report in 2016 noted that the Dalits in Sindh, Pakistan continue to face atrocities.
-While the Dalit men are subjected to everyday violence, the more heinous attacks on women belonging to scheduled castes.
+A Dawn report in 2016 noted that the Dalits in Sindh, Pakistan continue to face atrocities.
+While the Dalit men are subjected to everyday violence, the more heinous attacks are aimed at women belonging to scheduled castes.

 Dalits in Pakistan have been subjected to forced conversions to Islam.

 United Kingdom

 A number of Indians in the United Kingdom adhere to the caste system and still seek marriage with individuals who are of similar caste categories.
 There have been several incidents involving abuse of low caste Dalits, by higher caste individuals in schools and workplaces.

 In 2018, the UK government refused to enact a law on caste discrimination among Indians.
 The Dalit community reacted with displeasure.